Stop Taking Parent Loans for Your Kids’ College Education

 In closing …

 Let me close with the story of Debra Crow.
-As a single parent, she felt overwhelmed and guilty when her daughter headed off to college.
+She felt overwhelmed and guilty as a single parent when her daughter headed off to college.
 There was no education account to draw from—no savings.
 Nothing.

-In desperation fueled by guilt and shame, Debra took on $41,000 in Parent PLUS debt to help pay for her daughter’s education.
+In desperation, fueled by guilt and shame, Debra took on $41,000 in Parent PLUS debt to help pay for her daughter’s education.
 Now that the debt has come due, she struggles to make any payments—even the minimum payments are putting her behind every month.
-She’s looking at many years of struggle, pain, and debt repayment misery.
+She looks at many years of struggle, pain, and misery of debt repayment.

 Debra is stuck.
 She has no way out but to repay that horrific amount of debt plus.
-To let the loans go into default only sets her up for garnished benefits once she reaches her full retirement age.
+Letting the loans default only sets her up for garnished benefits once she reaches her full retirement age.

 If Debra’s daughter had simply taken on the debt herself, she would have had more payment options and possibly forgiveness of most of that debt in exchange for her work with a qualified non-profit.